 Follow Node View Parenting for Node Navigation: When using the keyboard shortcuts, Select Parent Skipping Effects (B) and Select Child Skipping Effects (Shift + B) to navigate the hierarchy of a scene, the hierarchy as it appears in the Timeline view is used by default.
 When enabled, the hierarchy as it appears in the Node view is used instead.
+Use a Donut-Style pivot in the Transform Tool : Creates donut-style holes in the centre of pegs that allow you to select the anchor points directly behind the pivot point without moving the peg first.
+Allow Temporary-Pivot dragging in the camera view: Disables the interactive manipulation of the Transform Tool pivot.
 Event processing interval while running scripts: When a Harmony script is executed, this setting determines at which interval, in milliseconds, Harmony should pause the script to see if the user attempted to do something, and to respond accordingly.
 For example, if the setting is set to 1000, and the user starts running a heavy script that takes several seconds to execute, Harmony will pause the execution of the script every second to check if the user pressed any key or clicked on anything, and will respond accordingly, making Harmony responsive despite running a heavy script.
 This also allows the script debugger to detect if the script has an infinite loop and to interrupt it if needed.
 The default value of this setting, which is -1, disables the processing of any event while a script is running until the script is fully executed.
 This means that if a script takes several seconds to execute, Harmony will "hang" until the execution is over.
 This can cause Harmony to freeze if the script has an infinite loop.
-However, this has for an advantage that it prevents user action from making any changes or actions that could interfere with the script before it is done running.

-Disabling event processing during scripts can be critical when using Master Controllers, as they are often scripted to manipulate elements in the scene in response to user input that refreshes several times per second.
+How ever, this has for an advantage that it prevents user action from making any changes or actions that could interfere with the script before it is done running.
+NOTE Disabling event processing during scripts can be critical when using Master Controllers, as they are often scripted to manipulate elements in the scene in response to user input that refreshes several times per second.
 If the user input refreshes too quickly for Harmony to fully execute the Master Controller script for every user input, this may cause the execution of the script to be paused recursively.
 Default Colour Editor: The type of colour editor to use in the Layer Properties of effects that have colour parameters.
 This setting is applied to new effects added to a scene, but not to existing effects.
-Harmony supports the following types of colour editors:

-Separate Channels: Displays a simple input field and a function button for each of the Red, Green, Blue and Alpha channels, with a preview of the resulting colour below.
+Harmony supports the following types of colour editors: • Separate Channels: Displays a simple input field and a function button for each of the Red, Green, Blue and Alpha channels, with a preview of the resulting colour below.

-• Colour Wheel: Displays compact "click and drag" style input fields for the Alpha, Hue, Saturation, Value, Red, Green and Blue channels.
-The the input fields can be clicked and dragged left and right to decrease or increase their values, or double-clicked to type their value in.
-Each channel also has a toggle button allowing you to select one of the channels, and to the right is a visual colour picker which allows you to visually pick the value of that selected channel.
-To the bottom-left is a control to navigate the existing keyframes of the colour functions, as well as add or remove keyframes at the current frame.

-• Compact: Displays a single slider control for the Alpha channel of the colour along with a function button for the alpha channel.
-To the right are buttons to navigate existing keyframes in the alpha function as well as to add or remove keyframes on the alpha function at the current frame.
-To select the actual colour, you must double-click on the colour preview to open the colour picker.
-This editor only allows you to animate the alpha value, and hence should not be used if other channels must be animated.
-Colour preview Select next keyframe Add / remove keyframe at current frame Alpha slider Alpha function button In any of the colour editors, you can double-click on the colour preview to open a Colour Picker dialog, giving you access to more convenient visual controls to select a colour.
-Tablet Support Use Qt Wintab Tablet Support (Requires Relaunch): If you are using a tablet other than Wacom, deselect this option (and relaunch) if you are having issues with offset or pressure sensitivity.
+with offset or pressure sensitivity.
 Unicode Allow Unicode Names: Lets you use up to 120 ASCII characters for names of environments, jobs and scenes.
 This means you can use characters for languages, such as Japanese, Chinese, French, Spanish, and others, characters for names in your database setup.